 Youth and mentors explore a specific artistic style or theme on a semi-regular basis instead of the weekly commitment required by Weekly Mentorship program, affording individuals or groups more flexibility to engage with their community.

 Meet Our Partners

-Jeremiah Program · Casa de Esperanza· Northside Childhood Development Center · St. Anne’s Place · Minneapolis Public Schools · People Serving People · Neighborhood House · YWCA Shelter · Lutheran Social Services · Perspectives Inc. · Family Partnership · Women of Nations · The Bridge for Youth · Omegon · Cornerstone · Center of Excellence · Family Means
+Jeremiah Program · Esperanza United· Northside Childhood Development Center · St. Anne’s Place · Minneapolis Public Schools · People Serving People · Neighborhood House · YWCA Shelter · Lutheran Social Services · Perspectives Inc. · Family Partnership · Women of Nations · The Bridge for Youth · Omegon · Cornerstone · Center of Excellence · Family Means

 Follow Free Arts on social media!